jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - When SRP is violated, responsibilities start to collate with each other.
 - Don't abuse the SRP.
 - Apply Façade pattern to simplify the API.
-- Modules that change frequently should be isolated ​from the other parts of the system.
+- Modules that change frequently should be isolated from the other parts of the system.

 ## 3.2.
 O - Open/closed principle